mozadeh/smartmail/README.md

+#Smart Mail

+App is currently deactivated but the listing on appstore is: ```https://play.google.com/store/apps/details?id=com.smartikyapps.smartmail```

 Take control of your emails!

 Have you ever sent an Email to a colleague, girlfriend, boyfriend, boss or family member that you wish you could delete (or change before it's read).
 Well now you can!
 Smart Mail solves three key problems existing email services have: